taobataoma/meanTorrent/modules/about/client/templates/score-rules-en.md

 ### :orange_book: User Score Rules Detail - %(appConfig.name)s

 **%(appConfig.name)s** provide a <mark>user level</mark> system, there are many ways for users to earn scores, and scores are also very useful.
 The user's scores are also the basis for calculating the user's level.
-Different user's levels correspond to different access rights.
-[Details of the user's level details can be viewed here](/about/manual/userLevelRules).
+Different user's levels correspond to different access rights. [user level rules detail can be viewed here](/about/manual/userLevelRules).

 &emsp;